Woman Cycling Statue (Public Art)

-Outdoor metal sculpture of a woman riding a bicycle on a wooden pedestal, covered in a light layer of snow, set against a backdrop of houses. - view 1
+Bronze sculpture of a smiling woman riding a bicycle, covered in a light layer of snow, set on a wooden plinth in a winter landscape with traditional houses in the background. - view 1

 1/3